Fundamental issues concerning Israel and the Church

-The truth is that God has not totally rejected Israel:
+The Truth: Replacement Theology fails to recognize that God has not totally rejected Israel:

-The church should really be comforting Israel as she returns home to Canaan (Isa 40.1).
-Soon national Israel will once more take up the baton and fulfill her planned role in the world (Rom 11.23-27).
+Rather than ignore Romans 11, the church should really be comforting Israel as she returns home to Canaan (Isa 40.1).
+Immigration to Israel (known as Aliyah) has been underway for well over 100 years.
+Soon national Israel will once more take up the baton from the church and fulfill her planned role as God’s witness in the world (Isa 43:10, Rom 11:23-27).
 Even now we see Israel as a light to the nations (Isa 60.1-3) as Jews return to their Promised Land and national Israel plays a major role on the world scene.
 God’s Covenant to Abraham is being fulfilled.

-Where does the true Church go at the End of the Age?
+What happens to the Church at the End of the Age?

+Here we refer to the true church (as in Rev 3:7-13), not the apostate church of Revelation 17.
 Let’s assume the so-called Pre-Millennial view of prophecy since this seems compatible with observations of today’s world.
 This view holds that the risen Christ will (soon) return to rule the Earth from Jerusalem for the so-called Millennium (1,000 years).
-So where is the Church when Christ returns?
+So what happens to the church when Christ returns?

 The term ‘church’ in the New Testament means ‘a called out group’ and comprises both believing Gentiles and believing (Messianic) Jews, as well as all those who have died (are asleep) believing in Christ.
 Most Christians accept that born-again believers will be removed from the earth around the time of Christ’s Second Coming (the so-called ‘rapture’).
-Paul puts it like this:
+Paul puts it quite clearly: